Current book project under contract with Cambridge University Press

 This project provides the first comprehensive study of palm oil landscapes, cultures, and economies in Bahia, Brazil, from the early colonial period through the present.
 The study reconstructs the complex transatlantic emergence of Bahia’s oil palm landscapes and subsequently scrutinizes the modern development initiatives seeking to develop them.

 Currently the world’s most produced vegetable oil, palm oil commands a roughly 50 billion dollar global industry.
-While agro-industrial monocultures in Southeast Asia produce the vast majority of the global commodity, a complex biodiverse landscape in Bahia supplies Brazilian culinary, spiritual, and industrial markets for palm oil, known there by its Bantu-derived moniker — dendê.
+While agro-industrial monocultures in Southeast Asia produce the vast majority of the global commodity, a complex biodiverse landscape in Bahia supplies Brazilian culinary, spiritual, and industrial markets for palm oil, known there by the Kimbundu Bantu-derived name, dendê.
 How did Bahia’s Dendê Coast emerge?
-What insights do those landscapes hold and how can they enhance our understanding of colonial environmental transformation and modern development?
+What insights do those landscapes hold and how can they enhance our understanding of both colonial environmental transformation and modern development?
 Blending ethnography, landscape interpretation, archives, quantitative analysis, GIScience, and travelers’, rare, and secondary accounts, the study connects cultural-historical geographies of the African diaspora with grounded analyses of agrarian economies and multi-level environmental governance to examine how complex biodiverse landscapes continue to proliferate along Bahia’s Dendê Coast despite decades of modernist interventions.

 Native to West Africa, African oil palms have supported cultures and economies on that continent for millennia.
 During colonial overseas expansion, Elaeis guineensis Jacq. and its products traversed the Atlantic as early African contributions to the Columbian Exchange of beings, biota, and ideas.
 The palm’s subsequent diffusion in Bahia combined African traditions of palm oil production and consumption with European and Indigenous knowledges in the Americas to found and sustain diasporic Afro-Brazilian cultures and economies.
 The study therefore restores and explicates long-obscured but enduring Afro-Brazilian contributions to the ecological and cultural transformation of the Americas, and connects those historical landscape changes to modern development interventions.